a-type/graphql-arangodb/README.md

 - `@filter`: Adds a `FILTER` clause to a field
 - `@limit`: Adds a `LIMIT` clause to a field
 - `@sort`: Adds a `SORT` clause to a field
+- `@subquery`: Craft your own sub-query in AQL to resolve a field
-- `@aql`: An all-purpose subquery directive for free-form AQL
+- `@aql`: An all-purpose directive for free-form field resolution using AQL.
+Unlike `@subquery`, it's used to just compute a single expression without a sub-query.

 Usage of these directives is fairly similar to writing subqueries directly in AQL.
 The main thing to know is that you never write the `RETURN` statement.
 This library automatically constructs the correct `RETURN` projections based on the selected fields in the GraphQL query.